Some have described them as the Corps of Engineers of Islamic

 relationship.

-one morning and find that their U.S. bank accounts have been frozen?
-Or
+up one morning and find that their U.S. bank accounts have been

-the rest of the world,” an administration source said.
+doing business with the rest of the world,” an administration source

 Over the past three years, the IRGC has moved from being a purely

-military-economic cartel, similar to the People’s Liberation Army in
+being a military-economic cartel, similar to the People’s Liberation

-new airport to a Turkish company, the IRGC showed its clout by
+Tehran’s new airport to a Turkish company, the IRGC showed its clout

 contract was cancelled and given to one of its own companies.